karanrchawla/Recent-Projects/README.md

 ## Projects Overview

+### 1. **User Behavior and Analytics**
+   - Analyzed user behavior data to identify anomalous behavior using machine learning models like Isolation Forest and Logistic Regression.
+Created a Web App using Flask to visualize using a Dashboard

 ### 1. **Data Dynamo**
    - Built a custom database system with an intuitive query language, significantly enhancing data handling efficiency.